cameronprince/mptcc/README.md

 This screen is much like the MIDI input screen in that only encoder 2 pushbutton is active to allow returning to the main menu.
 On this screen the current battery voltage is displayed.
-Depending on your set up and battery voltage, you may need to adjust the drop factor in init.py to obtain accurate values.
+Depending on your set up and battery voltage, you may need to adjust the drop factor in init.py and/or R13 and R14 values to obtain accurate values.

 ### Interrupter Configuration

 This screen, and its two sub-screens, allow configuring upper and lower frequency and on time limits, as well as a max duty cycle percentage.
 These values are immediately saved to flash memory when adjustments are made.
 There is no "save" button in this case.
-Encoder 2 pushbutton should be used to exit the screen and encoder 3 and 4 pushbuttons cycle through the screens.
+Encoder 2 pushbutton should be used to exit the screen and encoder 3 and 4 pushbuttons cycle through the configuration sub-screens.

 ### Restore Defaults